 Appendix 5: Pudovkin et al.'s methods to compute Ne

 Let pf and pm be allele frequencies of one of two alleles at a given locus in females and males respectively, in a population with an even sex-ratio.
-Then, in the progeny, the proportion of heterozygotes observed should be Hobs=pf(1-pm)+(1-pf)pm.
+Then, in the progeny, the proportion of heterozygotes observed should be Hexp-dio=pf(1-pm)+(1-pf)pm.
 In this population, the frequency of this allele will be (pf+pm)/2.
-Consequently, the expected frequency of heterozygotes under the panmictic (monoecious) model in the progeny would be:
+Consequently, the expected frequency of heterozygotes under the panmictic (monoecious) model in the progeny (Hexpmon) would be:

-Hexp=2pf+pm21-pf+pm2
+Hexp-mon=2pf+pm21-pf+pm2

-Hexp=pf+pm2-pf-pm2
+Hexp-mon=pf+pm2-pf-pm2

-Hexp=2pf+2pm-pf2-pm2-2pfpm2
+Hexp-mon=2pf+2pm-pf2-pm2-2pfpm2

-Hexp=pf+pm-pfpm-pf2+pm22
+Hexp-on=pf+pm-pfpm-pf2+pm22

-Hexp=pf1-pm+pm1-pf-pf2+pm2-2pfpm2
+Hexp-mon=pf1-pm+pm1-pf-pf2+pm2-2pfpm2

-Hexp=Hobs-pf-pm22
+Hexp-mon=Hexp-dio-pf-pm22

-Hobs=Hexp+pf-pm22
+Hexp-dio=Hexp-mon+pf-pm22

 (A5-1)

-(Pudovkin et al., 1996)There is thus an observed heterozygote excess in the progeny.
+Please note that Hexp-dio and Hexp-mon here correspond to Hobs and Hexp respectively in (Pudovkin et al., 1996).
+There is thus an observed heterozygote excess in the progeny.

 The quantity pf-pm can be considered as a random variable with average 0 over all possible parental groups.
-If we consider that the frequency of the first allele was p in the parental population, then the average of (pf-pm)² is the variance of the difference in allele frequencies between two binomial samples of size N for each gender (N alleles in females and N in males=2N alleles in total).
+If we consider that the frequency of the first allele was p in the parental population, then the average of (pf-pm)² is the variance of a difference in allele frequencies between two binomial samples of size N for each gender (N alleles in females and N in males=2N alleles in total).
 The variance of frequency of a given allele randomly taken in a population of size N, is p(1-p)/N, where p is the frequency of the allele in the parents.
-The variance of a difference between two variables is the sum of individual variances (see the file VarDif.pdf), here p(1-p)/(N)+p(1-p)/(N)=2p(1-p)/N. Equation (A5-1), for the entire space of possible outcomes can thus write:
+The variance of a difference between two uncorrelated (e.g. independent) random variables is the sum of individual variances (see the file VarDif.pdf), here p(1-p)/(N)+p(1-p)/(N)=2p(1-p)/N. Equation (A5-1), for the entire space of possible outcomes can thus write:

-Hobs=Hexp+p1-pN
+Hexp-dio=Hexp-mon+p1-pN

 (A5-2)

-If we replace p(1-p) as Hexp/2, N by Ne and rearrange equation (A5-2), one obtains:
+If we replace p(1-p) as Hexp-mon/2, N by Ne and rearrange equation (A5-2), one obtains:

-Hobs=Hexp+Hexp2Ne
+Hexp-dio=Hexp-mon+Hexp-mon2Ne

--Hexp2Ne=Hexp-Hobs
+-Hexp-mon2Ne=Hexp-mon-Hexp-dio

-Ne=-12HexpHexp-Hobs
+Ne=-12Hexp-monHexp-mon-Hobsexp-dio

 (A5-3)